What to expect working with a Buyer's Realtor

 Every Realtor works differently so the way I work may not be how other folks work.
 Sellers interview Realtors.
 Why shouldn't buyers?
 Feel free to ask any questions you wish.
 This is a big purchase.
 You need the right person by your side.

-When beginning to look for a home, folks take one of two approaches.
+When beginning to look for a home, folks take one of two approaches:

 Some seek to contact the Listing Realtor for each home of interest, set up their own appointments and work directly with the Seller's Realtor in purchasing a property.

 If you are not yet ready to purchase I am happy to provide you market information or property information, and direct you to resources, open house information and anything you may need as you get ready.
 When you decide it is time to purchase a home, then we can move to the next step and start viewing specific properties.
+As of July 2014 it becomes mandatory for buyers to sign a buyers brokerage document with their Realtor setting expectations of representation.